 At the Morris Bart law firm, our team members will evaluate your workplace accident and injury case for free.
 We may be able to help you understand what prevented you from getting benefits and take action to secure your benefits or a settlement from the insurer.

 A Lake Charles workers’ compensation lawyer from the Morris Bart law firm may be able to appeal your denial and represent you to the Louisiana Workers’ Compensation Commission.
-Call our Lake Charles office today at (337) 377-0514 to speak with a member of our team about your case at no cost to you.
+Call our Lake Charles office today to speak with a member of our team about your case at no cost to you.
+You can also use our online contact form.

 to find a Morris Bart office near you.